Nigel Pivaro: Career

 In 2006, after completing a NTCJ Post Graduate course, Pivaro became a journalist, working for the Manchester Evening News and then the Tameside Reporter in Stalybridge.
 He is now a freelance journalist, and has been published regularly in the Daily Star, Daily Mirror and Sunday Mirror and Catholic Herald newspapers.
+Also published in the Daily Express, Die Zeit Online `and Janes Intelligence Review.

 He has also written and presented documentary films for the BBC Inside Out series, including "Regeneration Game"(2007) which challenged the Government backed Housing Market Renewal programme and criticised its treatment of residents who were forced out of their neighbourhoods to make way for more affluent people.
 This was short listed for a Royal Television Society award in the best Current Affairs programme category.
 In 2009, Pivaro wrote and presented "The Battle for St. Michael's" for BBC's Inside Out.
 In January 2010 Pivaro appeared alongside Salford Star editor Stephen Kingston on BBC Newsnight in a film about the effects of regeneration in Salford.
 Pivaro is a regular contributor to the Salford Star magazine and in 2018 he helped raise £3,000 from the auction of a housebrick to keep the publication alive.

 In 2008 along with Salford Star editor and founder Stephen Kingston, Pivaro received the "How Do" award for best investigative journalism.
 In 2009 the pair received an award "for clear and accessible language in journalism", from the Plain English Campaign.